Medium/opensource/sign-ocla.md

 solution to the problem.
-And since fits in naturally with how actual contributions get made, what we do here ends up being the least-intrusive way of getting the assurance that we &mdash; and the open source community in general &mdash; need, such that we can operate in safety.
+And since fits in naturally with how actual contributions get made, what we do here ends up being the least-intrusive way of getting the assurance that we &mdash; and the open source community in general &mdash; need, such that we all can operate in safety.